MicrosoftDocs/minecraft-creator/creator/Reference/Content/AnimationsReference/Examples/AnimationUpgrade.md

 The major change with 1.18.10 is:
 - Fixed an issue where animation controller events defined in the default state would get skipped if the controller immediately transitioned to another state.

-## Upgrade from v1.18.10 to v1.18.20

-The major change with 1.18.20 is:
-- Molang expressions inside animation scripts for actor resource definition (pre_animation and initialize) that contain capital letters are properly evaluated now.
-Strings inside such expressions are not forced to lowercase anymore and work as expected.

 ## Upgrade from v1.10 to v1.17.30